-As property values in metropolitan areas continue their prohibitive rise, young urban families are always on the hunt for creative affordable living solutions.
-Founding partners of Canadian architecture firm Studio Junction, Christine Ho Ping Kong and Peter Tan designed their own home in Toronto to explore how they might use ancient architecture to transform urban infill into habitable plots, creating their own brand of urban alchemy.
+As property values in metropolitan areas continue their prohibitive rise, urban families are always on the hunt for creative, affordable living solutions.
+Founding partners of Canadian architecture firm Studio Junction Christine Ho Ping Kong and Peter Tan designed their own home in Toronto to explore how they might use an ancient approach to architecture to transform urban infill into habitable plots, creating their own brand of urban alchemy.

 Photography by Rob Fiocca.

-Above: The greatest challenge to building a home on an urban infill site is the potential lack of natural daylight.
-Studio Junction found inspiration in the ancient form of courtyard housing to solve the problem on their site in a mixed-use industrial neighborhood and designed two courtyards; one at ground level and the other on the second floor.
-The light from the secondary courtyard brings natural daylight into the bathroom and laundry on the second floor as well into the office on the first floor.
+Above: The greatest challenge to building a house on urban infill is the potential lack of natural daylight.
+To solve the problem of their site—situated in a mixed-use, industrial neighborhood—Kong and Tan took inspiration from age-old courtyard housing.
+Their design revolves around two courtyards, one at ground level and the other on the second floor.
+The light from the secondary courtyard draws daylight not only into the second floor but the office on the first floor as well.

 Above: The courtyard on the ground level separates the house from the office studio, creating a communal space for both structures and functioning as the primary source of natural daylight.

 Above: The living room, kitchen, and dining area all look onto the courtyard.